Herb Sendek

 Herbert Joseph Sendek Jr. (born February 22, 1963) is an American college basketball coach who is the current men's basketball head coach at Santa Clara.

 Early life

-Herbert Joseph Sendek, Jr. of Slovak descent, grew up in Pittsburgh and attended Penn Hills High School.
+Herbert Joseph Sendek Jr. grew up in Pittsburgh and attended Penn Hills High School.
 He starred as a point guard in basketball, lettering two years, serving as team captain, and earning All-East Suburban honors.
 He graduated with a perfect 4.0 grade-point average and was valedictorian of the Class of 1981.
 Sendek's father, Herb Sr., was a teacher and basketball coach at both the high school and junior college levels.
+Sendek is of Slovak descent.

 College career

 He played college basketball at Carnegie Mellon University, where he was a three-year letterman.
 He graduated summa cum laude in 1985 with a bachelor's degree in industrial management and earned the Carnegie Merit Scholarship.

 Assistant coach

 In 1984–85, Sendek served as an assistant coach at Central Catholic High School in Pittsburgh.

 Sendek served as a graduate assistant coach at Providence in 1985, then as an assistant coach at Providence from 1987 to 1989.
 He then served as an assistant coach at Kentucky under Rick Pitino from 1989 to 1993.